Chesham Prep School, Chesham

 From the country roadside the school looks attractive but relatively compact – only when you see the fields at the back do you realise the extent of the grounds – the 7 acres of fields feel a lot bigger with all that countryside surrounding them.

 The star of the show here is the outside space.
 Sitting next to a working farm, there are cows a-plenty to spy from the school rooms, and a feeling of rural tranquillity.
-With plenty of space for sports facilities, there’s certainly no shortage with an 800m2 sports hall, 3 all weather pitches, an astro wicket, grass wicket and bowling machine and two large sports fields.
-A 4 lane, 25 metre swimming pool will be complete by Sept 19 along with a new 5 court all-weather astro.
+A 4 lane, 25 metre swimming pool will be complete in Sept and children from Reception upward will have swimming lessons.
+With plenty of space for sports facilities, there’s certainly no shortage with an 800m2 sports hall, 3 all- weather pitches, an astro wicket, grass wicket and bowling machine and two large sports fields.

 Academically there’s a specialist Music Block with teaching space, keyboard room and 6 practice rooms, and specialist areas for science, art, DT and languages.
 The main hall currently doubles for drama productions, but a tiered seating performance hall for 180 is earmarked for the future with lighting and sound rigs, along with two additional class rooms and a new dining room.